JVD66/Emacster/README.md

-A future extension will be a full-featured 'EmacsterHTTPD' implementation that uses **eww** to display HTML5 and Mule Forms and provides CGI / HTML Submit Button processing support to provide a simple HTTPD / HTTPS/TCP/(((TLS+SSL) or VPN) socket) or HTTP/(UNIX-domain socket) server, and full integration with GIT and automatic SCM management of edited files.
+A future extension will be a full-featured 'EmacsterHTTPD' implementation that uses **eww** to display HTML5 and Mule Forms and provides CGI / HTML Submit Button processing support to provide a simple HTTPD / HTTPS/TCP/(((TLS+SSL) or VPN) socket) or HTTP/(UNIX-domain socket) server, and full integration with GIT and automatic SCM management of multi-user edited files, and a Chat Message facility with Teams or Google Chat / WebRTC integration for users who have buffers of the same file loaded.